rskidmore1/readingtickets/README.md

 An approach to reading tickets.

 #### Preticket.
-1. Make out line of details
+1. Make outline of details based on description from Owner
-2. Make summary of my understanding ign of details
+2. Make summary of my understanding of details
 3. Ask owner about every possible assumption
 4. Write a very detailed and bullet pointed ticket